205 Equal Employment Opportunity (EEO)

 The Chief Financial Officer shall be the Board's designated EEO officer.

 The Tri-County Board of Recovery and Mental Health Services has developed an affirmative action plan to correct any existing problem areas and to improve its equal employment opportunity program.
-Dissemination of this policy statement to employees as well as to recruitment sources and displaying posters from the Ohio Civil Rights Commission and the Equal Employment Opportunity Commission are two methods of publicizing the Board’s commitment to equal employment opportunity.
+A statement about the Board’s EEO policy shall be included in relevant communications regarding employment.
+This Policy will be available to the general public through the Board’s website or upon request.
+Information posters from the Ohio Civil Rights Commission and the Equal Employment Opportunity Commission may be displayed in the Board’s workplace to inform current and prospective employees of the Board’s commitment to equal employment opportunity.

 Persons who believe that the Board has discriminated against them in employment may file a discrimination complaint.
 The grievance must be filed in the office of the Executive Director within 60 days after the person filing the grievance became aware of the discrimination.
 Once the complaint is filed, every effort shall be made to resolve it within the time frames established in Policy #204, Section 504 Grievance Procedure.